-Cow 11A As Part of Andy Warhol’s Larger Body of Work
+Cow 11A by Andy Warhol as Part of His Larger Body of Work

-Cow 11A, is the second of the four-color schemes in the series produced from 1966 to 1976.
+Cow 11A is the second of the four-color schemes in the series produced from 1966 to 1976.
 The color schemes that Warhol published between 1966 and 1976 were Pink Cow on Yellow Background (1966), Brown Cow with Blue Background (1971), Yellow Cow on Blue Background (1971) and finally Pink Cow on Purple Background (1976).
-Warhol’s Cow wallpaper was his formal effort to introduce the production of wallpaper into his creative repertoire.
-The wallpaper was first printed in 1966 to paper the gallery walls for Warhol’s exhibition at the Leo Castelli Gallery.
-The opening of his exhibit showed walls covered in wallpaper consisting of repeated large fluorescent pink cow heads on a bright yellow background.
-Every inch of wall space from floor to ceiling on each wall was covered in these cow portraits.
-Gallery owner and dealer, Leo Castelli, was so moved by the show, that he went to such lengths as to have professionals install the wallpaper so that the guests could see the artist’s vision.
+Warhol’s Cow series was his formal effort to introduce the production of wallpaper into his creative repertoire.
+The wallpaper was first used to paper the gallery walls for Warhol’s exhibition at the Leo Castelli Gallery in 1966.